Stephen Palmisano

 At 1700 hours the following day the battery received orders to move to a new position one mile west of Goronne, Belgium.
 With a pause in the fighting this A-Battery gun section posed for a photograph in the bitter cold and snow. (see below)

-(L-R) James Rosati, James Russell, Dave Stelow, Marvin Ragland, Stephen Palmisano, Roland Gruebling, Rene Picher.
+James Rosati (L-R) James Russell, Dave Stelow, Marvin Ragland, Stephen Palmisano, Roland Gruebling, Rene Picher.

 The 319th’s final gun position was located one mile east of Hurtgen, Germany.
 For 12 days these brave men fired continuous battery concentrations at enemy positions.